 - explain ethical and privacy issues as they related to cybersecurity, hacking and the law.

-- evaluate cyber threats and risks to computer systems.
+- analyse cyber threats and risks to computer systems.

 - penetrate specifically approved systems using ethical hacking techniques.